Related publications

 Contact organisations that deal with your condition or disability for advice.
 It may be worth using a broker to help you find the best policy.
 MoneyHelper has more information about travel insurance for over 65s and medical conditions.

 If you’re travelling in Europe, a European Health Insurance Card (EHIC) or UK Global Health Insurance Card (GHIC) will entitle you to free or reduced-cost healthcare, but this is not the same as travel insurance.
-It won’t cover any private healthcare costs or the cost of travel back home in an emergency, for example.
-If you need to apply for a new health insurance card, the GHIC will replace the EHIC for most people.
+For example, it won’t cover any private healthcare costs or the cost of travel back home in an emergency.
+The GHIC has now replaced the EHIC, so if you need to apply for a new health insurance card, you will receive a GHIC.
+You can find out more about the GHIC AND EHIC at Gov.uk.

 Travel insurance typically covers: